Contributed Post with an Introduction by Janice Wald

 Readers, please share so bloggers know the rumor that blogging is dead is just that– a rumor.

 Had you heard that blogging is dead?
 What do you do in these changing times to keep your blog relevant?
+Or, is there no way to avoid your website’s blog death?

 I look forward to your views in the comments section.